AFFILIATE MARKETING WITH GOOGLE ADS

 • Users who did not generate a sale

-You can of course narrow down the audiences further by adding more conditions to them, such as landing page, page or exit page.
+Of course, you can narrow down the audiences further by adding more conditions, such as a landing page, page, or exit page.

 Here is an example of how to set up the audience ‘Users who clicked on an affiliate link but did not generate a sale’: